panda3d/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

 List of Possible Cg Shader Inputs
 =================================

+.. note:: The use of Cg is deprecated as of Panda3D 1.11.

 In many cases, it is desirable to access information from the render state or from the 3-D transformation of the node that is currently being rendered.
 Instead of having to pass all this information manually, it is possible to name